PCM11/applied-statistics/README.md

 ## Installations

-I used [openincolab.com](https://openincolab.com/) to generate the following clickable link.It opens the `tasks.ipynb` notebook in [Google Colab](https://colab.research.google.com/github/PCM11/applied-statistics/blob/main/tasks.ipynb).
+I used [openincolab.com](https://openincolab.com/) to generate the following clickable link.
+It opens the `tasks.ipynb` notebook in [Google Colab](https://colab.research.google.com/github/PCM11/applied-statistics/blob/main/tasks.ipynb).

 To further explore this dataset you need to download python, which can be installed through [anaconda](https://www.anaconda.com